 Phase III: Top 10 Presentations

-The top business start-up ideas are selected to present their ideas to a panel of judges.
+Based upon the answers to the 13 Business Concept Questions, the top ten business start-up ideas are selected to present to a panel of judges.
 The top five ideas will pitch their ideas live at the Finale!
-To help prepare the students for these presentations, business mentors will provide feedback during a formal practice and one-on-one.
+To help prepare the students for these presentations, business mentors will provide feedback during a formal practice as well as one-on-one.
 The top five are competing for thousands of dollars in prizes and awards.
-Five additional start-up ideas will present their concepts to judges during a Design Review where smaller prize values are awarded.
-They will be recognized at the Finale.

-Top Five Finale: Thursday, May 25th, Sequoia Conference Center (Time TBA)
+Top Five Finale: Thursday, May 30th, Sequoia Conference Center (5 p.m.)

 If you have questions call (707) 445-7563 or e-mail email@example.com.